 Chop Suey has seen it before, people meeting first in the digital ether, then suddenly finding themselves face-to-face, in a complete new environment.

+A half-hour down a winding dirt road leads to the retreat’s hidden paradise, overlooking the glistening waters of Santa Clara Barragem.
 Shin Rin Yoku is present here, in the scent of eucalyptus and the distant sounds of small creatures.

+Under a patio bursting with flowers, long tables wait, loaded with vibrant dishes and energising drinks that fuel both body and soul.
 The rhythm is simple and pure: inspiring workshops in the morning and afternoon, home-cooked lunches and dinners shared in good company.
-Forget supermarkets and processed snacks.
-Here, you pick your own avocados, grab fresh fruit for a quick bite.
-Or squeeze a full jug of lemon juice for everyone present.
+Here you pick your own avocados, grab fresh fruit for a quick bite.
+Or squeeze a full jug of lemon or pomegranate juice for everyone present.

 Indigo pigments once a luxury in Portugal, stay unknown until the seafarers return from their distant trade routes.
 For centuries, Lisbon’s harbour is the gateway, where exotic goods first touch European soil, before being distributed across the continent.